berkeley-dsep-infra/datahub/docs/admins/incidents/2022-01-20-package-dependency-upgrade-incident.md

 These are only sample subheadings.
 Every action item should have a GitHub issue (even a small skeleton of one) attached to it, so these do not get forgotten.
 These issues don't have to be in `infrastructure/`, they can be in other repositories.

-### Process improvements
+### Process/Policy improvements

-1. {{ [Develop manual testing process](https://github.com/berkeley-dsep-infra/datahub/issues/2953) whenever a PR gets merged to staging of the major hubs (atleast till automated test suites are written).
-Every major PR  merged in staging should get assigned to a tester who manually checks the sanity of the services before it gets merged to prod (atleast mandatorily in datahub and R hubs which get used across multiple classes)}} [link to github issue](https://github.com/berkeley-dsep-infra/datahub/issues/2953)]
+1. {{[Develop manual testing process](https://github.com/berkeley-dsep-infra/datahub/issues/2953) whenever a PR gets merged to staging of the major hubs (till automated test suites are written)}} [link to github issue](https://github.com/berkeley-dsep-infra/datahub/issues/2953)]
-2. {{ Include notes from conversation with Stat 20 instructor Andrew Bray }} [link to github issue]
+2. Develop a policy around when to create a new hub and what type of changes get deployed to Datahub!

 ### Documentation improvements